1. Documentation /

 High-Performance Order Storage

-High-Performance Order Storage (HPOS) also previously known as “Custom Order Tables” is a solution that provides an easy-to-understand and solid database structure – specifically designed for eCommerce needs.
-It uses the WooCommerce CRUD design to store order data in custom tables – optimized for WooCommerce queries with minimal impact on the store’s performance.
+It uses Woo’s Create, Read, Update, Delete (CRUD) design to store order data in custom tables optimized for WooCommerce queries — with minimal impact on the store’s performance.

-In January, we published the initial plan for the Custom Order Tables feature and since then, we’ve been working hard to bring the High-Performance Order Storage (HPOS) to WooCommerce Core.
-In May, we invited you to test the order migration process and provide feedback on how our initial work performs on real stores of varied configurations.
+In January 2022, we published our initial plan for the Custom Order Tables feature and since then, we’ve been working hard to bring HPOS to WooCommerce core.
+In May 2022, we invited users to test the order migration process and provide feedback on how our initial work performed on real stores with varied configurations.

-What’s New with High-Performance Order Storage?
+What’s new with High-Performance Order Storage?

 ↑ Back to top